bolu-atx/boludev.github.io/_posts/2020-06-15-type-erasure.markdown

 }
 ```

-If we are uncomfortable with raw pointers, we can wrap `IFoo` with shared pointers or unique pointers to automatically clean-up the resources when they go out of scope.
+If raw pointers are scary to you, we can wrap `IFoo` with shared pointers or unique pointers to automatically clean-up the resources when they go out of scope.

 ```cpp
 auto ptr = std::make_shared<IFoo>(new Foo<int>());
 ```

-Why is this "bad"?
+Why is this *bad*?
 According to this [post](https://www.cplusplus.com/articles/oz18T05o/), the claim is that the derived type is lost, therefore, we can no longer make a copy of the object if we wanted to.

 In addiiton, all the functions now need to be virtual, incurring slightly extra lookups costs for performance sensitive applications.
 This will also make `IFoo` cluttered.

 ## Type Erasure

 In this [stack overflow post](https://stackoverflow.com/questions/4738405/how-can-i-store-objects-of-differing-types-in-a-c-container#4738459), `boost::any` was suggested.
-We can then store a bunch of them in any container we please ( `std::vector<boost::any>`)
+Since C++17, we can also use `std::any` to achieve the same functionality.

+These variant type containers are essentially performing type erasure.
 Type erasure is a pattern that hides the template parameter using composition and template functions (instead of template classes).

+Here, we want to achieve similar functionality ourselves.
+This code snippet is origially from [here](https://www.cplusplus.com/articles/oz18T05o/).

 ```cpp
 struct Weapon {